This country-specific Q&A provides an overview of Cartels laws and regulations applicable in Norway.

 What are the key recent trends (e.g. in terms of fines, sectors under investigation, applications for leniency, approach to settlement, number of appeals, etc.)?

 Currently, the NCA is intensifying its scrutiny of the Norwegian groceries sector.
 This sector has been in the Authorities spot light for some time, and there is an ongoing investigation of the main grocery chains.
 The NCA was also recently granted funding to employ 6-7 new case handlers, which will work solely with the grocery sector.
 It is therefore believed that there will be additional investigations in this market.
-Also, the NCA is currently investigating its second case in the book market, which is a sector closely monitored by the NCA.
+The NCA is also investigating the retail fuel market.
+Furthermore, the NCA is currently investigating its second case in the book market, which is a sector closely monitored by the NCA.
 We are not aware of any ongoing leniency or settlement cases.
 A case concerning collective boycott in the book market is currently under appeal to Borgarting Court of Appeal.

 What are the key expected developments over the next 12 months (e.g. imminent statutory changes, procedural changes, upcoming decisions, etc.)?

 There are no expected statutory or procedural changes.
-There are ongoing investigations concerning section 10 in the grocery sector, in the book market and in the alarm and security service market.
+There are ongoing investigations concerning section 10 in the grocery section, in the retail fuel market, in the book market and in the alarm and security service market.
 There may also be ongoing investigations not known to the public.